kafai-yip/kafai-yip.github.io/_pages/research.md

 ### *Metaphorization*

 - **Gradient metaphorization** [with [Benjamin K. TSOU](https://lt.cityu.edu.hk/People/Peop_peopleProfile.asp?peop_rkcl=1&peop_StfID=134)]
-    - testing
+    - We study the process of metaphorization in the context of grammaticalization.
+With a case study on Chinese light verbs, we explore different dimensions involving gradation and provide a generalized schema of metaphorization.
 {: .notice--primary}

 - **Variations in metaphorization** [with [Benjamin K. TSOU](https://lt.cityu.edu.hk/People/Peop_peopleProfile.asp?peop_rkcl=1&peop_StfID=134) & Yaxuan JI]
-    - We offer a novel dynamic p
+    - We offer a novel dynamic perspective to language variations with a process-based approach.
+We focus on the parallel and differential developments of metaphorization process in varieties of Modern Standard Chinese.
     - Chinese (BJ, HK, TW)｜[paper-PACLIC](https://kafai-yip.github.io/assets/docs/PACLIC-34_light verb_draft_20200925_withtitle.pdf)
     - Chinese (BJ, HK, MC)｜[slides-ARF (in Chinese)](https://kafai-yip.github.io/assets/docs/ARF_HBM[da]_1208 1230 HKT.pdf)
 {: .notice--primary}